CATALPAresearch/mod_hypervideo/README.md

 ## Roadmap and Limitations
 **Roadmap**
 * Split the db/external.php into distinct servives stored in separated files.
-* add further interactive controls like user defined annotations
+* add further interactive elements like user defined annotations, comments, highligts
+* add video assessments
 * switch to webpack 5 to reduce the bundle size and speedup transpilation

 **Limitations**